material-components/material-components-web/packages/mdc-top-app-bar/README.md

 ## Usage within Web Frameworks

-If you are using a JavaScript framework, such as React or Angular, you can create a `MDCTopAppBarComponent` for your framework.
+If you are using a JavaScript framework, such as React or Angular, you can create a Top App Bar for your framework.
 Depending on your needs, you can use the _Simple Approach: Wrapping MDC Web Vanilla Components_, or the _Advanced Approach: Using Foundations and Adapters_.
-Please follow the instructions [here](../integrating-into-frameworks.md).
+Please follow the instructions [here](../../docs/integrating-into-frameworks.md).